daveswaves/elixir_systems/README.md

 ![Image of platform](docs/imgs/select_channel.png)

-The Items' `Need Invoice` section displays the 5 input fields to add items to an order:
+The Items section displays the input fields (when `Need Invoice` checkbox selected) to add items to an order:

 ![Image of need_invoice](docs/imgs/need_invoice.png)